 The University of Florence permanently promotes public engagement initiatives throughout the year with the aim of creating new relationships with the territory and society, in accordance with the provisions of the 'third mission'.

-The University takes part in APEnet, the Italian universities and research institutes network that recognize the role and importance of values and actions of public engagement.
+The University takes part in APEnet, the Italian universities and research institutes association that recognize the role and importance of values and actions of public engagement.

 The University of Florence opens its doors to citizens one Sunday a month to discuss with professors and researchers on topical issues related to their disciplines, with a clear and accessible language and supported by a coordinator who facilitates the dialogue with the public and the exchange of ideas.
 The format, inaugurated in 2013, provides for roughly ten appointments a year and the full recording of each keynote, which is then made available on the University website and on YouTube.
 The talks are delivered in Italian.